Global employment classifications: Contractor vs. Employee vs. PEO

 Pay Paid hourly or by project Salaried Salaried via the PEO

-Benefits (Medical, PTO, Pension) Managed by contractor Employer Provided – statutory, non-statutory, customary benefits Benefits are fully managed via the PEO
+Benefits (Medical, PTO, Pension) Managed by contractor Employer Provided – statutory, non-statutory Benefits are fully managed via the PEO

 Taxes No taxes are withheld by employer.
 Contractor is fully responsible for reporting own taxes.
 In some countries, employers may be required to withhold payroll taxes.
 Employer must pay and withhold relevant taxes, including income, social and unemployment tax All withholding, taxes, filing, reporting are managed via the PEO